tdwyer07/dwyer-portfolio/README.md

 # dwyer-portfolio
-This is my portfolio for the Telling Stories with Data class at CMU
+This is my portfolio for the Telling Stories with Data class at CMU.

 # About me
 My name is Tim Dwyer.
 I am a part time Master of Science in Information Technology (MSIT) student majoring in Business Intelligence and Data Analytics (BIDA) at Carnegie Mellon University's Heinz College.
 I graduated from Penn State in 2013 with a degree in Mathematics.
 Directly after graduation, I joined PNC as an analyst, and have worked at PNC for the past 6 years.
 Currently, I am a Business Analytics Senior Manager in Retail Lending.
 Once I graduate with my masters, I plan on leveraging the skills I have learned at PNC to solve problems more effecient and creatively.